Flambeau River State Forest

-Flambeau River State Forest is a 90,147 acre (364 km^{2}) unit of the Wisconsin state park system.
+The Flambeau River State Forest is a 90,147 acre (364 km^{2}) unit of the Wisconsin state park system.
 The North and South Forks of the Flambeau River join within the park, providing over 75 mi of mostly undeveloped river.
+The state forest is generally northern mesic, but includes a variety of river, lakes, bogs and various plant communities.

-The forest is composed of northern hardwoods.
-In 1973, Flambeau River Hemlock-Hardwood Forest was designated as a National Natural Landmark by the National Park Service.
+In 1973 a section of old-growth conifers and hardwoods - the Flambeau River Hemlock-Hardwood Forest - was designated as a National Natural Landmark by the National Park Service.